Shimil-MDL/Patterns/README.md

 # Patterns
-A repo to diaplay patterns in python
+A repo to display patterns in python